Audi SQ5 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Audi SQ5 are $1,166 a year for full coverage insurance.
-Comprehensive insurance costs on average $278 each year, collision costs $472, and liability insurance is estimated at $306.
-Liability-only coverage costs approximately $348 a year, with high-risk coverage costing $2,510 or more.
-16-year-old drivers cost the most to insure at $4,206 a year or more.
+The average insurance rates for an Audi SQ5 are $1,166 a year including full coverage.
+Comprehensive insurance costs approximately $278 a year, collision costs $472, and liability costs $306.
+A liability-only policy costs as little as $348 a year, with high-risk insurance costing $2,510 or more.
+Teens cost the most to insure at $4,206 a year or more.

 Average premium for full coverage: $1,166